AhmedZ2003/Image2Word-Converter/README.md

 ---
 ## Deployment
-Test out the application using the link: https://huggingface.co/spaces/AhmedSenpai/ocr-converter
+Test out the Tesseract application using the link: https://huggingface.co/spaces/AhmedSenpai/ocr-converter

+Test out the Gemini application using the link: https://huggingface.co/spaces/AhmedSenpai/Image2Word

 ---